2017 Penny Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Rare 2017 Penny Error List

-Despite their massive production numbers, 2017 pennies contain several valuable error varieties that can transform ordinary pocket change into significant collectible treasures for discerning collectors.
+Despite their massive production numbers, 2017 pennies do contain several documented error varieties that can transform an ordinary pocket coin into a genuinely valuable collectible.
+Here are the most important errors to look for — and what they’re worth.

 2. Strike-Through Errors